OpenAutomationTechnologies/openPOWERLINK_V2/Examples/X86/Linux/gnu/demo_mn_8139_qt/readme.txt

 start the Qt application

-$ ./EplUserApp/EplUserApp
+$ ../demo_userapp_qt/demo_userapp_qt

-optionally, configure the IP address of the virtual Ethernet driver for TCP/IP communication in asynchronous phase.
-This has to be done after starting the stack by pressing the button "Start EPL Stack" in the Qt application.
-Because the virtual Ethernet interface "epl" exists only, when the stack is running.
+Start the stack by pressing the button "Start EPL Stack" in the Qt application.

-$ sudo ifconfig epl 192.168.100.240